Tobacco-Related Disorders

 Overview

-Tobacco-related disorders refer to conditions arising from the consumption and dependence on tobacco products, such as cigarettes, cigars, and e-cigarettes or vaping devices.
+Tobacco-related disorders refer to conditions arising from the consumption and dependence on nicotine products, such as cigarettes, cigars, and e-cigarettes or vaping devices.
 The primary active and addictive component in these products is nicotine.
 When an individual develops a pattern of tobacco use resulting in significant impairment or distress, it is diagnosed as a “tobacco use disorder.”
 This disorder is characterized by a desire to consume tobacco, unsuccessful efforts to quit, and continued use despite being aware of the associated physical or psychological issues.

 Regular and prolonged tobacco consumption can lead to physiological dependence.
-When someone who is dependent tries to reduce or quit tobacco use, they might experience tobacco withdrawal, which can manifest in symptoms like irritability, anxiety, difficulty concentrating, and increased appetite.
+When someone who is dependent tries to reduce or quit their use, they might experience tobacco withdrawal, which can manifest in symptoms like irritability, anxiety, difficulty concentrating, and increased appetite.

 Symptoms